-Lean for Business Processes
+Lean for Service

-Lean for Business Processes is the term used to describe the elimination of costly waste in the office and administrative environment.
-It is also called Lean Front Office, Lean Administration, Lean for Support Functions.The same set of Lean tools used on the shop floor can be applied to the Business Processes.
-The principles of value identification, waste elimination, and problem solving – all the Lean principles – can be similarly applied to Business Processes.
+Lean Management is applicable to both manufacturing and service.
+Lean for Service is the term used to describe the elimination of costly waste in the office and administrative environment.
+Although there are quite a few variations: Lean For Service, Lean For Office and Administration, Lean For Shared Services, Lean For Business Processes etc, they are fundamentally the same.The same set of Lean Principles and tools used on the shop floor can be applied to the Business Processes.
+The principles of value identification, waste identification and elimination, and problem-solving – all the Lean principles – can be similarly applied to Business Processes.

-Why implement Lean for Business Processes?
+Why implement Lean for Service and Admin?

-Avoid rework
+- Avoid rework

-Eliminate excessive handoffs, returns, and duplicate work
+- Eliminate excessive hand-offs, returns, and duplicate work

-Reduce documentation processing time
+- Reduce documentation processing time

-Improve end-to-end process flow and accuracy
+- Improve end-to-end process flow and accuracy

-Improve lead-time to customers
+- Improve lead-time to customers

-Integrate technology more effectively
+- Integrate technology more effectively

-Improve communication across departments and minimise conflicts
+- Improve communication across departments and minimize conflicts

-Free up people to do strategic and proactive work
+- Free up people to do strategic and proactive work

-Make individual and departmental responsibilities crystal clear
+- Make individual and departmental responsibilities crystal clear

-Create a more focused and profitable organisation
+- Create a more focused and profitable organization

-Finding the Hidden Waste in Business Processes
+Finding the Hidden Waste in Service and Admin

 An example could involve an engineered, make-to-order product or service.
 It is advertised that it could be delivered in five weeks.
 Producing the product or work takes only one week.
 The other four weeks are tied up in planning, scheduling – all the front office activities.